Blue Theme Orange Theme Green Theme Red Theme

 The class and all contained methods were declared as static and are therefore immediately available to the application.

 The first method available in the class is the List All Processes method.
 This method creates an instance of the Management Class, passing in the argument "Win32_Process".
-This is then used to populate a management object will a collection of all instances of the class.
+This is then used to populate a management object that will be a collection of all instances of the class.
 The list is then built by iterating through the collection and adding the process name and ID to the stringbuilder.
-The method returns the string to the calling method which is, in this case used to print the list of processes and IDs to a textbox contained in the demonstration application.
+The method returns the string to the calling method, which is in this case used to print the list of processes and IDs to a textbox contained in the demonstration application.
 Note that you can pass other optional arguments to the management class aside from "Win32_Process"; for example, to get a list of services, you can pass in the argument "Win32_Services".

 /// <summary>